Commodore 65: MEGA65

 In 2015, the Museum of Electronic Games & Art (MEGA) announced a recreation of the Commodore 65.
 Also backwards compatible with the Commodore 64, the MEGA65 features Commodore 65 compatible hardware recreated in FPGA and supports newer connectors such as HDMI, MicroSD cards and LAN.

 In September 2020, the pre-release developer-kit (r3) has sold out and in total 100 systems were delivered by the end of 2020.

 On 30 September 2021, the final version of the MEGA65 with recreated C65 case, was available for pre-order.
 The first batch of 400 computers has sold out and been released to customers as of May 2022.

 As of 10 May 2023, the second batch of 400 computers has also sold out and been released to customers.

 The third batch followed a few months later and incorporates a few technical updates on the mainboard [reference to be added].
-As of writing (October 2024), the MEGA65 is no longer delivered per batch, and is readily available.
+As of October 2024, the MEGA65 is no longer delivered per batch, and is readily available.